 Currently, my boys are in grade school, and I have an official studio/office space in our home.
 I have mapped out times for working and creating and squeeze in many other times as well.
 I paint while they play, I paint while holding them on my hip, and I paint with them.
 I do what I can do in the time I have and I still don’t beat myself up because I know that I am doing my best!
 At the same time, I am always working toward improving my painting skills, bettering my time management skills, further simplifying the schedule and home, and self-improvement as a mother and a human.

-NM: Your two little boys must love being around art all the time.
+Your boys must love being around art all the time.
 Do they enjoy painting as well?

 Katie is generously offering Natureal Mom readers 15% off from September 19, 2012 to October 3, 2012.
 Katie’s work is rarely discounted so this is a perfect opportunity to own one of these truly special pieces!